bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

 Putting it All Together

-Now that each of our Pods has our desired Topology Spread Constraints defined, let’s put together a complete cluster definition:
+Now that each of our Pods has our desired Topology Spread Constraints defined, let"s put together a complete cluster definition:

 apiVersion: postgres-operator.crunchydata.com/v1beta1
 kind: PostgresCluster